ome/omero-documentation/omero/sysadmins/repository-move.rst

 .. warning::
     The use of :program:`omero config set` is absolutely necessary here.
 The steps:
-    :program:`omero admin stop`, ``mv``, :program:`omero admin start` without :program:`config set` could lead to an unstable situation.
+    :program:`omero admin stop`, ``mv``, :program:`omero admin start` without :program:`omero config set` could lead to an unstable situation.

 For example, moving the OMERO data directory from ``/Users/omero/var/omero`` to ``/Volumes/omero``: